What we do

 What can you do?

-Tell your Council Members how much the library means to you.
+Tell your Councilmembers how much the library means to you.
 Here’s a handy script you can start with.

 SAMPLE LANGUAGE FOR EMAIL TO ELECTED OFFICIALS